 supporting & promoting actions GOOD for ALL LICESNSEES

-and FURTHER resulted in improved real estate education in
+which contributed to improved real estate education in some

-not merely the entity that controls the State Government
+the entity that controls the State Government real estate

 For context: a few EXAMPLES

 of RSK’s experience & ACTIONS over the years